jcdarwin/debugging-example/README.md

 # What is this?

-This is a simple node demonstration of how to log console and debug messages to a file, while having them also appear in the terminal.
+This is a simple node demonstration of how to enable / disable debugging using the [upcoming v3 release of the debug module](https://github.com/visionmedia/debug.git#ae88bce465d556cfe441934998594dae33c58182).

-The reason we'd like to to do is because we want to be able to use [papertrail's](http://help.papertrailapp.com/kb/configuration/configuring-centralized-logging-from-nodejs-apps/) daemon to log messages to a centralised service.
+Note that the version of debug at this cmomit is reported as 2.6.3, but that's just because it's not been updated.

 ## Installation